 |6.||A voltmeter is always connected in parallel with the circuit or device to measure its voltage.||An ammeter is always connected in series with the circuit or device to measure its current.|

 |7.||The symbol for volt is (V).||The symbol for ampere is (A).|

-From the above volt and ampere comparison table, you got the exact overview of these two.
+You got the overview of these two from the above volt and ampere comparison table.
 However, in order to get to know them in detail, let us try to understand both of them in a detailed format.
 Keep reading!

 In physics, a volt is nothing but a measuring unit that measures the work done by an electric charge (electrons) to move from one end to another end of the given device or circuit.